-IFRS 16, Leases (issued on 13 January 2016 and effective for annual periods beginning on or after 1 January 2019).
+IFRS 16, Leases (issued on 13 January 2016 and effective in the EU for annual periods beginning on or after 1 January 2019).
 The new standard sets out the principles for the recognition, measurement, presentation and disclosure of leases.
-IFRS 16 eliminates the classification of leases as either operating leases or finance leases as is required by IAS 17 and, instead, introduces a single lessee accounting model.
+All leases result in the lessee obtaining the right to use an asset at the start of the lease and, if lease payments are made over time, also obtaining financing.
+Accordingly, IFRS 16 eliminates the classification of leases as either operating leases or finance leases as is required by IAS 17 and, instead, introduces a single lessee accounting model.
 Lessees will be required to recognise: (a) assets and liabilities for all leases with a term of more than 12 months, unless the underlying asset is of low value; and (b) depreciation of lease assets separately from interest on lease liabilities in the statement of profit or loss and other comprehensive income.
 IFRS 16 substantially carries forward the lessor accounting requirements in IAS 17.
 Accordingly, a lessor continues to classify its leases as operating leases or finance leases, and to account for those two types of leases differently.